 The following documents must be included in every application:

-To fill out on the online platform:
+To fill out on online application form:

 - Registration with personal data